LiUGraphQL/woo.sh/graphql-server/README.md

 # graphql-server
 This tool is the basis for automatically setting up a GraphQL server with a configurable database backend.
 The GraphQL server is based on [Apollo GraphQL](https://www.apollographql.com/) while the backend depends on a specific `driver`.
-The functionality of drivers and backends may differ when it comes to, e.g., transaction and concurrency support.
+The functionality of drivers and backends may differ with respect to, e.g., transaction and concurrency support.
 For details, refer to the documentation provided for each driver.

 ## Run configuration
-The standard `woosh` app uses the `dotenv` module to load environment variables from the `.env` in the current directory.
-Note that the `.env` file should be not be pushed to git since it may contain sensitive information.
+The generated server uses the `dotenv` module to load environment variables from the a file in the run directory.
+The file should be named `.env` and is not to be pushed to git since it may contain sensitive information.

 The server can be configured at runtime by setting the following variables in the `.env` file: